 The right pedestal manufacturer will be on-hand to answer any queries during specification, offering more than just the pedestal itself, in the form of ongoing support.

-Some pedestal suppliers also offer installation services, delivered through their in-house team of expert installers, ensuring that the installing process is quick, efficient and done to the highest standard.
+Some pedestal suppliers also offer installation services, delivered through their in-house team of expert installers, ensuring that the installation process is quick, efficient and done to the highest standard.

 If you’d like to discuss your requirements further, don’t hesitate to speak to an expert by calling us on +44 (0)20 8614 0874 or emailing email@example.com.